 • Glam my Home Marketplace – 39,000 members

 10. Take advantage of important developments in your business to trend

 For example, when you launch a new product line or open a new branch, preach the achievement to the masses.
 Celebrate such achievements through an office party or a media briefing and share it on your page.

-For a small scale business, issue a discount code so your audience can sample your products.
+For new beauty products, issue a discount code so your audience can sample your products.
 For a fashion store, you could make a simple post about the arrival of new stock.